gporrata/rambo/README.md

 * maps - Implementations that operate over maps will be postfixed `_map`.
 [TODO]

 ## Help

+This is at the early stages of development.
+Full implementation.
+ETA Aug 2021

 Feel free to provide PRs to help with this project.
 Keep them short and sweet and use files to implement 1 method at a time.
 Also provide a test file to make sure the function works.